gocd-contrib/email-notifier/README.md

 ## Configuration

 - You will see `Email Notification plugin` on the plugin listing page

 ![Plugins listing page][1]

 - You will need to configure the plugin:

 ![Configure plugin pop-up][2]

-- When the stage status changes...
+- When the stage status changes, you get an email:

 ![Successful Notification][3]

 ## To customize notifications